Ali Williams: Personal life

 Together with former Blues and All Blacks teammate Doug Howlett, Williams is an official patron of the KidsCan Charitable Trust, a national charity dedicated to the welfare of financially disadvantaged New Zealand children.

 In 2010, Williams spoke in a radio advertisement for his bottled water company, making claims about the health benefits of drinking more water.
 A complaint to the Advertising Standards Authority New Zealand was settled without being submitted to the full ASA Board, because the advertisement had been discontinued.

 In December 2011, Williams married his long-time girlfriend Casey Green in Queenstown.
 Williams then became a father in April 2013, his wife giving birth to a baby girl, Jessica Harriet.

 In February 2017 Williams was arrested in Paris, caught allegedly trying to buy cocaine outside a nightclub.
 He was with former Wallabies star James O'Connor, who was also arrested.
 In April 2017, following an investigation of Williams and O'Connor's conduct, Williams was fined and dismissed from Racing 92.

+In 2018, Williams separated from his wife, Casey Green, and the following year he began a relationship with entrepreneur Anna Mowbray.
+Williams and Mowbray married in Fiji in August 2024.